Wilson Tuckey

+Tuckey was known for his controversial, acerbic style in politics and was nicknamed 'Ironbar' for an incident when he hit an aboriginal man with an ironbar.

 Early life

 Tuckey was born in Perth.
 Before entering the Federal Parliament, he was a businessman and hotelier.

 From 23 May 1964 until 1 March 1965, Tuckey was the last mayor of the town of Carnarvon; after that date the Town was amalgamated into the Shire of Carnarvon.
 Tuckey went on to serve as the first Shire president from 22 May 1965 until June 1971.
 Thereafter he was a councillor for the Shire's Commercial Ward until 1979.

 In 1967, while employed as a publican in Carnarvon, Tuckey was convicted of assault after striking an Aboriginal man with a length of steel cable and fined $50.
 The man was allegedly being held down by Tuckey's brother at the time.
 Tuckey has had the nickname "Ironbar" ever since.